JieChen2000/dqn-navigation/README.md

 * `pip install -e . `

 ### Running Instructions
-* `python train_agent.py`  //this will call the DQN algorithm implementated in dqn_agent.py and model.py.
+* `python train_agent.py`  //this will call the DQN agent implementated in dqn_agent.py and model.py (NN definition).
 The agent will solve the problem once it gets rewards of +15.
 The model weight wil be saved to a checkpoint.pth.
 * `python run_agent.py`  //this will call the trained model and run the smart agent to interact with enviroment.

 ### Demo and Algorithm Description